-- ii.
 When indications of substance use by a student are detected in a clinical setting, the student will be suspended from the clinical component of the program and be required to undergo immediate testing for the presence of alcohol or other chemical substances.
 The nursing faculty and the Dean of Nursing will review the student status in the program.
-Factors that will be considered in this review include whether the student exhibited unsafe performance or irresponsible behavior in patient care and whether test results are positive. - iii.
-Students suspected of substance use who refuse testing may be dismissed from the program. - 6.
-Possible outcomes of the review of a student's status in the program include continuation in the program with a Student Improvement Plan to prevent a recurrence of the problem, continuation in the program on probation, or dismissal.
-Any of these decisions can be appealed using the Academic Appeal Procedure process outlined in the GFU Student Handbook. - 7.
-Testing for substance use consists of conducting laboratory tests on samples of the student's blood, breath, and/or urine, whichever is appropriate, to detect alcohol and other chemical substances.
+Factors that will be considered in this review include whether the student exhibited unsafe performance or irresponsible behavior in patient care and whether test results are positive.

+- Possible outcomes of the review of a student's status in the program include continuation in the program with a Student Improvement Plan to prevent a recurrence of the problem, continuation in the program on probation, or dismissal.
+Any of these decisions can be appealed using the Academic Appeal Procedure process outlined in the GFU Student Handbook. - Testing for substance use consists of conducting laboratory tests on samples of the student's blood, breath, and/or urine, whichever is appropriate, to detect alcohol and other chemical substances.
 Whenever possible, students must provide the sample needed for testing within 60 minutes of the time clinical was suspended or within 60 minutes of the time, indications of substance use were suspected on campus.
 Collection and testing of body fluid specimen(s) will employ procedures that maintain the integrity of the specimen(s).
 Students will be responsible for arranging their transportation for testing.

-Testing required by the Nursing Program to corroborate or refute a suspicion of substance use will be arranged for and paid by the Program.
+Testing required by the nursing program to corroborate or refute a suspicion of substance use will be arranged for and paid by the program.
 Payment for any subsequent testing will be the responsibility of the Program.
 The test results will be reported directly to the Dean of Nursing by the testing facility.